 And in April 2010, GEIPAN statistics apparently stated that around 23% of all cases were of Type D.

-What is termed as 'Fata Morgana of distant islands distorted images beyond recognition Fata Morgana, a type of mirage', may be responsible for some flying saucers sightings, by displaying objects located below the astronomical horizon whilst hovering in the sky, and in turn magnifying and distorting them, offers some sort of explanation to the changing attributes which some have reported seeing with regard to their sightings of UFO phenomena or anomalies.
+What is termed as 'Fata Morgana and example being - distorted images beyond recognition of distant islandsis a type of mirage',which may be responsible for some flying saucer sightings,by displaying objects located below the astronomical horizon, when they are hovering in the sky, and in turn magnifying and distorting, as offering up some sort of explanation as to the changing attributes which some have reported seeing, with regard to their sightings of UFO phenomena/anomalies.

-By the same token, some unidentified flying objects which are seen on radar might also be due to 'Fata Morgana-type atmospheric phenomena', though more technically they are known as "anomalous propagation" and more commonly as "radar ghosts".
-Official UFO investigations in France suggest:
+By the same token, some unidentified flying objects which are seen on radar might also be due to ''Fata Morgana-type' atmospheric phenomena, though more technically, they are known as "anomalous propagation" and more commonly as "radar ghosts", official UFO investigations in France suggest- 'Castles in the air'.

-As is well known now, atmospheric ducting is the explanation for certain types of optical mirages, and in particular one known as the 'arctic illusion' called "fata morgana" whereas distant ocean or surface ice, which is essentially flat, appears to the viewer in the form of vertical columns and spires, or "castles in the air."
+As is well known now, atmospheric ducting is the explanation for certain types of optical mirages, and in particular one known as the 'arctic illusion' called "Fata Morgana" whereas distant ocean or surface ice, which is essentially flat, appears to the viewer in the form of vertical columns and spires, or as what is termed "'castles in the air'."

-However, since clouds are closely associated with high levels of water vapor, these 'optical mirages' which are due to water vapor, are often rendered undetectable by the accompanying opaque cloud.
+However, since clouds are closely associated with high levels of water vapour, these 'optical mirages' which are due to water vapour, are often rendered undetectable by the accompanying opaque cloud.

 'Fata Morgana' was named as a hypothesis for the mysterious Australian phenomenon Min Min light.

 During the Cold War, British, Canadian, Danish, Italian and Swedish governments each collected reports of UFO sightings.

 Britain's Ministry of Defence ceased accepting any new reports for study or research as of 2010.